-Five things I've Learned from Five Years of Blogging
+5 Lessons I've Learned from 5 Years of Blogging

 When you first start blogging, everything's a mystery.
-At least for me it was.
-When I wrote my very first blog post on my very first blog, I had no idea the massive amount of work and learning that lied ahead of me.
+At least in was for me.
+When I wrote my very first blog post on my very first blog, I had no idea the massive amount of work and learning that lay ahead of me.
 Fast forward five years, and I'd like to think I've picked up a few things here and there.

 We all know that blogging is about the writing, and of course that's important.
 But if there's only one thing I've learned in the last five years, it's that you need to have a photo in every post.
 People's attention is drawn to visuals, and blocks of text with no interruption can be pretty intimidating.
 That said, the photos need to be relevant.
 Nothing drives me more nuts than reading a post about blogging with a random picture of the author smiling at the camera.